numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

-This NEP is aimed at both the NumPy community - who can use it when looking for support and acknowledging existing support - and at past, current and prospective sponsors, who often want or need to know what they get in return for their support (other than a healthier NumPy).
+This NEP is aimed at both the NumPy community - who can use it when looking for support and acknowledging existing support - and at past, current and prospective sponsors, who often want or need to know what they get in return for their support other than a healthier NumPy.

 The scope of this proposal includes: